Sexual Assault

 We are specialized lawyers in crimes against sexual freedom in Barcelona.

-The crime of sexual assault involves penalties of one to five years in prison, although this will depend on the severity and other factors such as aggravating factors, whether it has been consummated or on whom it has occurred.
+Sexual assault involves penalties of one to five years in prison.
+However, this will depend on the severity and other factors, such as aggravating factors, whether it has been consummated or on whom it has occurred.

-If the crime includes any aggravating factors, the penalties can be up to five and fifteen years, with the upper half being applied when two or more years have been served.
+If the crime includes aggravating factors, the penalties can be up to five and fifteen years, with the upper half applied when two or more years have been served.

 If a rape has been committed, the prison sentence is six to twelve years.